Inventions from the American Revolution

-In honor of the upcoming United States Independence Day, we did a little research to see what sort of innovations took place during the war that was waged to gain that independence from Great Britain.
+In honor of the upcoming United States Independence Day, we did a little research to see what sort of innovations Americans developed while war was being waged to gain that independence from Great Britain.

-Understandably, Americans were a little busy fighting for their freedom between the years of 1775 and 1783, which didn’t leave much time for tinkering, but we found three pretty cool inventions from that time period.
+Understandably, Americans were a little busy fighting for their freedom between the years of 1775 and 1783 to be tinkering in their workshops, but we found three pretty cool inventions from that time period.

 1776 - Turtle Submarine